tooarjittoquit/tooarjittoquit/README.md

-- 👋 Hi, I’m @tooarjittoquit
+- 👋 Hi, I’m Arjit Singh, and I'm found on socials @tooarjittoquit
 - I’m currently learning about how to integrate AI into my design workflow.
 - I’m currently based out of Toronto.
 - My background spans experience design, applied strategy, and teaching—allowing me to operate comfortably with senior leaders, cross-functional teams, and partners in complex, evolving environments.